rightjs/rightjs-home/docs/en/philosophy.md

     $$('li').each('onClick', 'toggleClass', 'marked');

 You don't need to be a genius or read any documentation to figure out what's going on.
-Those things snap immediately even for people who is just starting their way to JavaScript development.
+Those things snap immediately even for people who are just starting their way to JavaScript development.

 ## And It's Highly Hackable!